Marketcloud/node-marketcloud-starter/README.md

 *Please note that after using the deploy to heroku button, if you run the heroku git:clone from the Heroku CLI you will get an empty repository.
 Read more [here](https://github.com/cobyism/ghost-on-heroku/issues/67)*.

-*To avoid this, fork this project, clone it to your development machine and then deploy to heroku.
-You will be able to commit your changes to the GitHub repository and Heroku's continuous deployment will update your app automatically*
+*To avoid this,clone this project to your development machine, then add Heroku as Git remote.
+You will be able to commit your changes to the GitHub repository and Heroku's continuous deployment will update your app automatically.
+[You can follow these steps](#deploying-to-heroku)*

 ## Demo
 http://marketcloud-demo.herokuapp.com
 ## Features